chatsci/Aeiva/docs/roadmp.md

 # Roadmap

+**Author:** Bang Liu

+**Date:** 2023-07-08

 In this document, we describe the long- and short-term objectives of this project, as well as show the current plan in achieving the objectives.

-## Long-term Objective
+## Long-term Objectives
 Enable Aeiva to learn from multimodal and embodied environments with high learning efficiency and low-resource requirements.
-Specifically, we aim to research on the following aspects:
+Specifically, we aim to research on the following aspects: (**Note:** the following may be updated based on recent research advances.)

+**Input Data and Environment:**

 * Multimodal learning
 	* Be able to learn from video data, which is the main modality for human beings.